 In Nigeria, there is a controversial slogan amongst the young populace which says; “school na scam.”
 This saying connotes that education is unyielding and in many ways does not offer considerable success in life.
-Obviously, paladins of education as expected are quick to debunk this statement, although most will agree that graduate & postgraduate education is not as it used to be.
+Obviously, paladins of education debunk this statement, although everyone agrees that graduate & postgraduate education is not as it used to be.

-October 2022;- the Academic Staff Union of Universities (ASUU)- a Nigerian union incharge of university lecturers has been on a comprehensive strike action since February 14, 2022.
-And eight months later, the FG and ASUU are soon to arrive at a resolution, both parties headlocked over issues bordering on collective bargaining.
+October 2022;- the Academic Staff Union of Universities (ASUU)- a Nigerian union in charge of university lecturers has been on a comprehensive strike action since February 14, 2022.
+Eight months later, the FG and ASUU are yet to arrive at a resolution, both parties deadlocked over issues bordering on collective bargaining.
 To the average Nigerian student, these recurring strike actions in public universities, poor educational infrastructure, inflation, high tuition of private universities, job scarcities, an unemployment rate of 33%, lots of underemployed workers and more, is enough discouragement to a formal graduate education in Nigeria.

 Nigeria, has the highest number of out-of-school children in the world according to UNICEF, and ranks amongst the top 3 in a UNESCO latest digital document- UNESDOC.
 It’s educational sector is currently described as a travesty with many trying to leave.
 Sadly, every one in five school dropouts is a Nigerian.
 And even for those in schools, the majority do not enjoy a requisite education that can translate to good futuristic prospects.

-Obtaining a graduate/post graduate education in Canada is one major way to migrate successfully.
-Hence, here are six vital steps to effectively embark on a good graduate/post graduate education in Canada.
+If, like most Nigerians, you intend to settle in Canada, obtaining a graduate/post graduate education in Canada is one major way to migrate successfully.
+Here are six vital steps to effectively embark on a good graduate/post-graduate education in Canada.

 What do you want to study